hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

       * Bias can be 0 initially, weight can be close to 0 but not too small initially
     * With momentum, it's trying to help converge faster.
     * A typical choice of momentum is 0.5 ~ 0.9
+    * Why momentum, more details
+      * Gradient descent is a first-order optimization method, since it takes the first derivatives of the loss function.
+This gives us information on the slope of the function, but not on its curvature, so we lack part of the context.
+Using a second derivates can lead to high computational cost.
+      * The key to this optimization lies in updating the network parameters by adding an extra term that considers the value of the last iteration update, so previous gradients will be taken into account in addition to the current one.
+      * The value of the previous update by a constant known as the "momentum coefficient".
   * The meaning of "sample", "epoch", "batch"
     * <b>Sample</b>: One element of a dataset.
 Such as, 1 image, 1 audio file
-    * <b>Batch</b>: A set of N samples.
+    * <b>Batch</b>: An epoch is a full cycle of the algorithm in which the network sees all available samples once.
 The samples in a batch are processed independently, in parallel.
 If training, a batch results in only one update to the model.
       * A batch generally approximates the distribution of the input data better than a single input. <b>The larger the batch, the better the approximation</b>, but also takes longer time.
       * A good defualt batch size is 32, we can try 32, 64, 128, 256, etc.
     * <b>Epoch</b>: 1 round of training on the entire dataset.